Cheltenham Favourites 2026

 Who is the heaviest favourite at Cheltenham?

-At this stage, the heaviest favourites at this year’s Cheltenham Festival will both run on day three.
-They are Lossiemouth in the Mares Hurdle and Fact to File in the Ryanair Chase.
-The double currently pays out at nearly 10/1, so bookmakers will be facing an expensive payout if it comes in.
+At this stage, the heaviest favourites for this year’s Cheltenham Festival will be running on day one and day three.
+The opening day features Lulamba in the Arkle and Sir Gino in the Champion Hurdle.
+Then, on day four, there are four horses all currently no bigger than 2/1.
+The fourfold consisting of Bambino Fever, Lossiemouth, Teahupoo and Face to File, pays out at over 50/1, so bookmakers will be facing an expensive payout if it comes in.

 Who is favourite to win the Cheltenham Champion Hurdle?